cynthialmy/cynthialmy.github.io/_posts/2025-01-15-airwallex.md

 | Too strict | Lower downstream failure | Higher false blocks | Apply only to high-risk corridors |
 | Balanced | Stable success rate | Moderate ops load | Default policy |
 | Too loose | Higher conversion | High failure and support cost | Avoid |

+### Metrics-Driven Iteration

+Once the baseline was set, I treated validation rules as experiments.
+We A/B tested strictness by corridor, tuned error messaging for self-serve correction, and monitored three rollback triggers: corridor-level failure spikes, conversion drops beyond 3%, and support ticket volume rising above target.
+This kept optimization grounded in reliability, not instinct.

 ## **What we built: validation as a growth strategy**